kister-jimenez/mcu_tuts/tutorials/c_overview/1_variables_and_operators/README.md

 ## Introduction
 In this tutorial you will be learning the following:

-* Variable declaration and assigment
+* Variable declaration and assignment
 * Different C data types
 * Portable data types
 * Casting
 * C operators

 ## Variables
 Variables in C are just names to the storage for the values that will be used by the program.
-Variables have to be the declared and in this way, compilers cando the compilation without further requiring more information about the variable.
+Variables have to be the declared and in this way, compilers can do the compilation without further requiring more information about the variable.

 There are rules in naming variables in C. The following are the rules that should be followed:
 1. Names should be composed of a letters, numbers, and underscore.
 Special characters are not allowed.